01 of 02

-- Flowers: The star-shaped flowers are small, only about 1 in. in diameter, but there is an abundance of them.
+- Flowers: The star-shaped flowers are small, only about 1 inch in diameter, but there is an abundance of them.
 The white species fades to pink, as it ages.
 Other cultivars can be shades of cream to pink.

 White Gaura, Wand Flower

 Wand flower is reliably hardy in USDA Hardiness Zones 6 - 9, although it tends to be short-lived.
 During mild winters or with protection, it will survive in Zone 5.

 Gaura will flower best in full sun.
 It will tolerate partial shade, but you will get the most flowers and the healthiest plants if planted in a sunny spot.

 The height of guara plants depends on which variety you grow, but most are about 24 - 30 inches (h) x 20 - 36 inches (w).
 Most of the height is from the flower stems and some varieties can even reach 5 ft.

 Gaura can bloom from late spring through fall.
 Deadheading helps prolong the bloom period and makes the plants look fresher, but they will continue blooming for weeks without any effort on your part.

 With its airy appearance and self-seeding tendency, gaura is a natural for cottage gardens.
 It works well as a contrast against dense shrubs as well as bolder, larger flowered plants, like coneflower, poppies, and lupines.
 An arresting combination is Guara paired with dark purple leaved Heuchera.

 Don't forget about containers.
 A pot of just gaura is a great choice for the front steps, making an attractive greeting without obscuring the entry.